 Arnold’s younger brother Nicholas, who had served in the Mexican War, was a Captain in the Home Guards, back in O’Fallon.

 In 1862, Arnold served as Vice President of the State’s Radical Emancipation Convention.
-In 1865, he would serve as President of the recently convened Missouri Constitutional Convention and sign the Proclamation of Emancipation in Jefferson City on January 11, 1865 that freed Missouri’s slaves.
-Lincoln’s earlier Emancipation Proclamation in 1863 did not cover Missouri because it was a “slave state” and one of three that did not secede from the Union.
+Lincoln’s Emancipation Proclamation on January 1, 1863 did not cover Missouri because it was a “slave state” and one of three that did not secede from the Union.

 On March 31, 1865, shortly before his assassination President Lincoln appointed Arnold Krekel as Federal Judge for the Western District of Missouri.
 On September 17, 1866, Arnold who was long a proponent for public education, would help establish Lincoln University, Missouri’s first African-American college.
 For more than ten years, Krekel and his family lived in Jefferson City where he would lecture at the University for free.
 He was a member of the Board of Directors, and elected President of the Board in 1883.
 From 1872 until 1887, he also taught at the newly established School of Law at the University of Missouri, in nearby Columbia.
 He served as a Federal Judge for 23 years, and only retire when his health began to fail.